 1. Kayaking with Dolphins in Florida.
 Why Cedar Key is at the Top of Our List.

 We’ve watched dolphins in many places, but paddling from Cedar Key ranks as one of the most accessible, peaceful, and dependable places to go kayaking with dolphins in Florida.
 We stayed at the Faraway Inn (read more below in Where To Stay) because they offer free use of kayaks to guests.
 Simply roll one of the kayaks across the street to the small beach and paddle out toward Atsena Otie Key.
 Within five minutes you will begin spotting dorsal fins breaking the surface, or hear breathing around you.
 At times it can feel like you are surrounded.
 We haven’t had one approach our kayaks closely, but it is awesome to watch them going about their business, traveling, hunting, playing, and taking care of their babies.
+Of course there are other Cedar Key hotels or even Cedar Key rentals, but the Faraway Inn is our favorite and we’ll stay here next time we visit.

 We’ve paddled in mid January and mid April and had great luck seeing dolphins both times.
 Atsena Otie is a great destination in itself and you can reach this deserted island within about twenty minutes of relaxed paddling.
 Here you can pull out on a sandy beach and go for a swim with nobody else around.
 Cedar Key is without a doubt one of top places to go kayaking with dolphins in Florida.